hacdias/hacdias.com/content/resume/index.md

 {{< resume-position title="Software Engineer" location="Interplanetary Shipyard" href="https://ipshipyard.com/" from="01/2024" to="05/2024" >}}

+- Continuation of previous role at Protocol Labs under new entity.
-- Co-author and maintainer of specialized services to bridge HTTP and P2P systems in Go.
+- Co-authored and maintained of specialized services to bridge HTTP and P2P systems in Go.
-- Maintainer of libraries for content-addressed, decentralized and P2P systems in Go.
+- Maintained libraries for content-addressed, decentralized and P2P systems in Go.

 {{</ resume-position >}}